Steve Symms

-Steven Douglas Symms (born April 23, 1938) is an American politician and lobbyist who served as a four-term congressman (1973–81) and two-term U.S. Senator (1981–93), representing Idaho.
-He is a partner at Parry, Romani, DeConcini & Symms, a lobbying firm in Washington, D.C.
+Steven Douglas Symms (April 23, 1938 – August 8, 2024) was an American politician and lobbyist who served as a four-term congressman (1973–1981) and two-term U.S. Senator (1981–1993), representing Idaho.
+He later became a partner at Parry, Romani, DeConcini & Symms, a lobbying firm in Washington, D.C.

 Early life and education

-Symms attended public schools in Canyon County and graduated from Caldwell High School in 1956.
+Symms was born in Nampa, Idaho, on April 23, 1938.
+His family owned a fruit farm.
+He attended public schools in Canyon County and graduated from Caldwell High School in 1956.
 He studied horticulture at the University of Idaho in Moscow, where he was a reserve center on the football team and was a member of Sigma Nu fraternity.
 He graduated in 1960 with a B.S. in agriculture, then served in the United States Marine Corps for three years, after which he worked as a private pilot and apple farmer.
 From 1969 to 1972, he was co-editor of the college newspaper, The Idaho Compass.

 Career

 Congress

-In 1972, Symms ran for Congress, highlighting his career as an apple farmer by using the slogan "Take a bite out of big government!"
+In 1972, Symms ran for U. S. Congress, highlighting his career as an apple farmer by using the slogan "Take a bite out of big government!"
 He was elected to the open seat in the United States House of Representatives at age 34 and was re-elected three times.
 He ran for the United States Senate in 1980.
 Aided by national funding, he unseated four-term incumbent Democrat Frank Church, winning by less than one percent.
 Symms was re-elected in 1986, defeating Democratic Governor John V. Evans in another hard-fought and close election.

 Symms was one of several Republican senators who, in 1981, called into the White House to express discontent over the nomination of Sandra Day O'Connor to the Supreme Court; the opposition hinged over the issue of O'Connor's presumed unwillingness to overturn Roe v.
 Wade.

+In 1985, Symms was one of four Republican Senators who voted against a resolution condemning apartheid.
+The four "no" votes came from four Republican senators: Symms, Jesse Helms of North Carolina, Barry Goldwater of Arizona, and Chic Hecht of Nevada.

 During the 1988 U.S. presidential election, Symms claimed in a radio interview that a photograph existed from the 1960s showing Kitty Dukakis, the wife of Democratic presidential candidate Michael Dukakis, burning an American flag to protest the Vietnam War.
 Kitty Dukakis angrily denied the accusation as "totally false and beneath contempt," and Symms later admitted that he could not substantiate it.
 Nevertheless, the claim became national news, as media outlets began searching for the photograph Symms said he had "heard" about.
 The flag-burning story was one of several false rumors about Dukakis that circulated during the 1988 campaign.
 "Mr. Symms's comment was the third time in a few days that prominent Republicans have publicly aired allegations that the Democrats have swiftly rebutted," The New York Times reported.